Doctor of Philosophy

 The Ph.D. program requires successful completion of 96 credit hours of academic work including practica, internship, advanced doctoral coursework, a comprehensive examination, a thesis and a dissertation.
 Ph.D. students must finish a 750-hour pre-masters practicum, a 500-hour post-masters practicum and a 2000-hour pre-doctoral internship in a healthcare setting.

-All admitted students receive a commitment of financial support in the form of an assistantship for the first three years of the program.
-Financial support for additional years is not guaranteed but is frequently available.
+All admitted students receive a commitment of financial support in the form of an assistantship for the first year of the program and every effort will be made to maintain this level of funding for three years.
 Students are also encouraged to apply for the following programs: Graduate College fellowships, and Thurgood Marshall Awards or King/Chavez/Parks Fellowships for members of underrepresented groups.

 The clinical psychology program is dedicated to preparing competent intervention oriented clinical psychologists.
 Our training program has a behavioral orientation and operates according to the scientist-practitioner model.
 Doctoral-level graduates are prepared to function in professional roles that involve teaching, research, administration and direct clinical service.
 Recent graduates have typically taken academic faculty positions, faculty and post-doctoral positions at university based medical centers, and private practice positions.
 Students work closely with faculty and other clinical psychologists throughout their training.